 Meat Injection Started in Cadavers

-We learned that the practice of injecting meat with brine started as a way to preserve cadavers.
+The practice of injecting meat with brine started as a way to preserve cadavers.
 That preserving human corpses for medical studies was something that made complete sense to me.
 Many years ago, as a boy, I read how Von Hombult and Guthrie went from house to house after a particularly heavy thunderstorm buying up the copses of the deceased for their own medical studies.
-Before the age of refrigeration, preserving human remains in order to study the make-up of the human body would have received considerable attention.
+Before the age of refrigeration, preserving human remains to study the make-up of the human body would have received considerable attention.

 Leonardo Da Vinci

-The anatomy professor started his discussion by pointing to none other than Leonardo da Vince (1452–1519) described a method of preserving the cadavers for his own dissection and study.
-(Brenner, E.; 2014) The mixture he used consisted of turpentine, camphor (scent masking), oil of lavender (scent masking), vermilion (colouring agent), wine, rosin (a resin used as an adhesive), sodium nitrate, and potassium nitrate.
+The anatomy professor started his discussion by pointing to none other than Leonardo da Vince (1452–1519) who described a method of preserving the cadavers for his own dissection and study.
+(Brenner, E.; 2014) The preserving mixture he used consisted of turpentine, camphor (scent masking), oil of lavender (scent masking), vermilion (colouring agent), wine, rosin (a resin used as an adhesive), sodium nitrate, and potassium nitrate.
 In his mix, for preservation, he relied on sodium and potassium nitrate and turpentine.
 The link between meat preservation for sustenance and meat preservation for the study of anatomy is, as the link between meat injection and the medical establishment, one that is abundantly obvious if you just think about it for a minute, but not necessarily the first connection you make when you look at the different disciplines separately.
 So, one of the most fascinating discoveries started to unfold for me and Minette in Dublin!
-The man who took front and centre stage in the development and progressed the practice of injecting preserving fluids into dead animal muscles for the purpose of preservation was a man we already met with the surname of Morgan.
+The man who took front and centre stage in the development and progressed the practice of injecting preserving fluids into dead animal muscles for the purpose of preservation was a man we already became familiar with, with the surname of Morgan.